wallarm/product-documentation/docs/latest/partner-waf-node/installing-partner-waf-node.md

     * On the partner side, proxying of requests to the addresses of clients (`http://upstream1:8080` for the client with the partner-client link ID 13 and `http://upstream2:8080` for the client with the partner-client link ID 14) is configured
     * All incoming requests are processed on the partner address, legitimate requests are sent to `http://upstream1:8080` for the client with the partner-client link ID 13 and to `http://upstream2:8080` for the client with the partner-client link ID 14

-## Configuring a partner WAF node
+## Configuring a partner node

-To customize the WAF node settings, use the [available directives](../admin-en/configure-parameters-en.md).
+To customize the filtering node settings, use the [available directives](../admin-en/configure-parameters-en.md).

 --8<-- "../include/waf/installation/common-customization-options-nginx.md"